Latent mutations in the ancestries of alleles under selection: Introduction

 \end{linenomath*} which gives the stated Ewens sampling result \citep{ArratiaBarbourAndTavare1992}.
+In \eqref{eq:K1sum} and below, $\eqd$ denotes equal in distribution.
 Note that, because coalescence is among exchangeable lineages, the full Ewens sampling formula should apply if we were to keep track of the sizes of latent mutations; see \citet{Crane2016} and \citet{Tavare2021} for recent reviews.

 Here we apply the model of coalescence in a random background described by \citet{BartonEtAl2004} to prove these results \eqref{eq:pcoalj} and \eqref{eq:K1sum} for rare alleles in large samples and especially to extend the analysis of latent mutations to scenarios which include selection.
 We investigate both the number of latent mutations and their timing in the ancestry of the sample, and we allow that selection may be strong.
-We also show how the same scenarios can be treated using the conditional ancestral selection graph \citep{Slade2000a}, giving consistently the same results.
+We also show how the same scenarios can be treated using the conditional ancestral selection graph \citep{Slade2000a}, giving the same limiting results for all three scenarios.

 Briefly, we find that positive selection does not in general lead to \eqref{eq:pcoalj} and \eqref{eq:K1sum}, that very strong positive selection (relative to the sample size) leads to neutral gene genealogies with a single ancient latent mutation for the favored allele.
-This is described in Section~\ref{sec:bes} for scenario (i) and for the case $\tilde{\beta}\in(1,\infty)$ in scenario (iii).
+This is described in Section~\ref{sec:bes} for scenario (i) and for the case $\widetilde{\alpha}\in(1,\infty)$ in scenario (iii).
 On other hand, when selection is not too strong relative to the sample size, then extreme rarity of $A_1$ in the sample can effectively override strong positive selection and retrieve \eqref{eq:pcoalj} and \eqref{eq:K1sum}.
-This is described in Section~\ref{sec:bes} for scenario (ii) and for the case $\tilde{\beta}\in(-\infty,1)$ in scenario (iii).
+This is described in Section~\ref{sec:bes} for scenario (ii) and for the case $\widetilde{\alpha}\in(-\infty,1)$ in scenario (iii).
 Figures~\ref{fig:scenario1}, \ref{fig:scenario2} and \ref{fig:scenario3b} illustrate our results in the three scenarios.

+We note that \citet{FaveroAndJenkins2024arxiv} have recently performed detailed analysis of a $d$-allele diffusion model, where the selective advantage of one allele grows to infinity and the other parameters remain fixed.
+Their findings confirm and extend what we establish for scenario (i) in the two-allele model in Sections \ref{sec:bessub1} and \ref{sec:condasgsub1}.
+In addition, \citet{FaveroAndJenkins2024arxiv} prove the duality of the strong-selection limit of the diffusion and the corresponding ancestral selection graph.